godotengine/godot-docs/getting_started/scripting/gdscript/gdscript_basics.rst

 GDScript arrays are allocated linearly in memory for speed.
 Large arrays (more than tens of thousands of elements) may however cause memory fragmentation.
-If this is a concern special types of arrays are available.
+If this is a concern, special types of arrays are available.
 These only accept a single data type.
 They avoid memory fragmentation and also use less memory but are atomic and tend to run slower than generic arrays.
 They are therefore only recommended to use for large data sets: